IvanGDR/Install-Scylla-Operator-in-on-premise-K8s-Cluster-and-deploy-multiDC-cluster/README.md

 ```
 note: Only nodes with taint in place are shown.

-To see all taints, accross the k8s cluster, including master node:
+To see all taints, across the k8s cluster, including master node:

 ```
 $ kubectl get nodes -o custom-columns=NAME:.metadata.name,TAINTS:.spec.taints